Why Do I Keep Waking Up at Night?

 - Brain and nerve diseases, including Alzheimer’s and Parkinson’s.

-- Peeing a lot, possibly because you drank a lot of fluids during the day or because of a health condition like diabetes, heart disease, or bladder inflammation.
+- Peeing a lot, possibly because you drank a lot of fluids during the day or because of a health condition like diabetes, urinary tract infection, or enlarged prostate.

 - Medications to treat health conditions can also affect your sleep, including beta-blockers, antidepressants, ADHD drugs, decongestants, and breathing treatments that have steroids.